assaultcube/AC/docs/readme.txt

 The masterserver will be queried and provide you with a list of servers.

-Once you updated your server list, you can use "Multiplayer" -> "Serverbrowser" Simply a server (up/downarrow) and press return.
+Once you updated your server list, you can use "Multiplayer" -> "Serverbrowser" Simply select a server (up/downarrow) and press return.

 ----------------------- Controls --------------------